JM-0723/Codeception-Test-Base/README.md

 (Optional: Selenium)

-3. Before running the test scripts, make sure to eun the selimum intance on another terminal
+3. Before running the test scripts, make sure to run the selenium intance on another terminal

    -> Run this on terminal 'selenium-standalone start'